Backup each node.

 Setup

-- Make full stop backup of containers/vms to pve/backups.
+Make full stop backup of containers/vms to pve/backups

-mkdir -p /autofs/pve/{DATE}-upgrade-8-to-9/{NODE}
+mkdir -p /autofs/pve/{DATE}-upgrade/{NODE}

-cp -av /etc /autofs/pve/{DATE}-upgrade-8-to-9/{NODE}
+cp -av /etc /autofs/pve/{DATE}-upgrade/{NODE}

-cp -av /root /autofs/pve/{DATE}-upgrade-8-to-9/{NODE}
+cp -av /root /autofs/pve/{DATE}-upgrade/{NODE}

-Base Install
+Install

-Create Live USB Install.
+Create Live USB Install and boot.

 Install Options